Nina's has something new from Rignana: The Bianco Toscana!

-Nina in Chianti and Cosimo from the Fattoria di Rignana taste the new Bianco Toscana IGT
+Nina in Chianti and Cosimo from Fattoria di Rignana are tasting the new Bianco Toscana IGT

-White wine lovers will be delighted with this news: the 2018 vintage is the first white wine from Fattoria di Rignana!
-Its name: Bianco Toscana IGT.
-And as we all know, this is indeed something special, as white wines are rarely produced in Chianti Classico.
-And the very special thing about this white wine is that it is made from Sangiovese grapes.
-In fact, it is made from the same grapes that are normally used to make Chianti Classico.
+White wine lovers will be thrilled about this news: The 2018 vintage is the first white wine from Fattoria di Rignana!
+It's called Bianco Toscana IGT.
+And as we all know, that's really special because white wines are rarely made in Chianti Classico.
+What's even more special about this white wine is that it's made from Sangiovese grapes.
+To be precise, it's made from the same grapes normally used for Chianti Classico.

-As connoisseurs of Tuscany and friends of Nina know, a Chianti Classico must consist of at least 80 percent of the autochthonous Sangiovese grape variety.
-And as you know, it is quite red... unlike the new Bianco.
-So today I'm going to tell you how the red grapes are turned into this excellent white wine and why this white wine is a real summer must!
+As Tuscany experts and Nina's friends know, a Chianti Classico has to be at least 80 percent Sangiovese, which is a native grape variety.
+And as you know, that's usually pretty red... unlike this new Bianco.
+So today, I'll tell you how these red wine grapes turn into this amazing white wine and why this white wine is a real summer must-have!

-Until now, Fattoria e Villa di Rignana has been known as a producer of top-quality red wines and as a source of fruity, fresh rosato.
-Winemaker Cosimo Gericke is now entering completely new territory with his white wine.
-And I can say this much right away: He has done an extremely good job!
+Until now, Fattoria e Villa di Rignana was known for making top-notch red wines and a fruity, fresh Rosato.
+But with his white wine, winemaker Cosimo Gericke is venturing into completely new territory.
+And I can tell you right away: he's done an incredibly good job!

-The Bianco Toscana IGT is pale yellow in the glass and fragrant on the nose
+The Bianco Toscana IGT looks delicately yellow in the glass and smells wonderful

 White, white, Bianco Toscana!

-The first thing you notice about Bianco Toscana is that the wine is almost transparent white in the bottle.
-Well chilled in the glass, the nose and palate enjoy a pleasant fruity freshness, the full flavor of juicy pears, a hint of flowers and a delicate note of nuts and citrus fruits.
-A real treat!
+The first thing you'll notice about the Bianco Toscana is how it glows almost transparent white in the bottle.
+When it's nicely chilled in your glass, your nose and palate will enjoy a lovely fruity freshness, the full taste of juicy pears, a hint of flowers, and a delicate touch of nuts and citrus.
+It's truly delightful!

-The Bianco from Rignana is versatile: whether as an "aperitivo" on a warm summer evening with friends or with a light meal.
-It's always best to keep one or two bottles in the fridge as a precaution - friends might drop by unexpectedly.
-It could suddenly turn into a beautiful summer evening.
-Or it could simply be any other occasion for which a Bianco is suitable.
-Well, actually always...
+Rignana's Bianco is super versatile: whether it's for an "Aperitivo" on a warm summer evening with friends or with a light meal.
+It's always a good idea to keep a bottle or two chilled in the fridge – you never know when friends might drop by, or when a beautiful summer evening might suddenly appear.
+Or really, for any other occasion where a Bianco just fits.
+Well, actually, always...

 Back